newretirement/fpe-api/README.md

   - A status code appropriate for the type of error (see [HTTP Response Status Codes](#http-response-status-codes) further down)
   - A JSON payload containing the `httpStatusCode` number and a detailed `message`.

-For example, if the client calls `POST /forecast` and provides an invalid birthDate of `1200-01`, FPE responses with:
+For example, if the client calls `POST /forecast` and provides an invalid birthDate of `1200-01`, FPE will respond with:

 ```
 HTTP/1.1 400 Bad Request